About the Observance

 In the language of the Holy Qur’an, zakah and sadaqah are the same.
 In practice, however, sadaqah is the term used to indicate voluntary charitable giving while zakah is obligatory.

 What is the difference between zakah and Zakat al-Fitr?

-Zakat al-Mal (commonly called “zakah”) is due when a person’s wealth reaches the nisab amount and can be paid anytime during the year.
-Zakat al-Fitr is paid by the head of the household for each member of the family.
-It must be paid before Eid al-Fitr prayer.
-Zakat al-Fitr is about the price of one meal—estimated at $10 in 2013.
+Zakat al-Mal (commonly called “zakah“) is due when a person’s wealth reaches the nisab amount and can be paid anytime during the year.
+Zakat al-Fitr is paid by the head of the household for each member of the family, before Eid al-Fitr prayer.
+Zakat al-Fitr is about the price of one meal—estimated at $10 in 2014.

 On whose behalf do I have to pay Zakat al-Fitr?
 What if I have young children?

 Zakat al-Fitr should be paid on behalf of everyone in the family.
 There are some scholars that recommend that Zakat al-Fitr is also paid on behalf of unborn children after the 120th day of pregnancy, but do not view it as obligatory.
 Most scholars do agree, however, that Zakat al-Fitr should be paid on behalf of the baby after his/her birth.
 Please do consult with your local imam or scholar for further clarification.